 When encouraging visitors to provide their information, let them know how you will contact them, how often, and when they should expect to hear something from you.
-This way they know you will not spam their email, call them in the middle of the night, and what to expect for providing their information.
+This way they will understand that you will not spam their email, call them in the middle of the night, and what to expect for providing their information.

 #3.
 Keep it simple

-Focus on a few key announcements every week.
-Making too many announcements is a great way to ensure no one will remember anything you said.
+You want to focus on a few key announcements for church events or news every week.
+Making too many announcements at church is a great way to ensure no one will remember anything you said.

 Fight the temptation to announcement everything a member of your congregation suggests.
 If this is a challenge for you, then create a way for people to submit announcement requests and a deadline.
 This way when someone approaches you on Sunday morning with a request, then you can let them know that you’re unable to accommodate their request since they missed the deadline.

 For your announcements, be sure people understand what they need to do.
 For example, do they need to sign up or RSVP for your event?
 If so, then tell them how they can do this.
 Some churches often forget this important step.

 Are you organizing an event open to the public?
 If so, then make sure you share it on social media.
 This way people new to your church or people considering attending your church’s event can learn more without having to make a phone call or email your church.

 For public events, you can even create an event on your church’s Facebook Page.
 This makes it easy for the members of your church to share it with their friends on Facebook, as well as to create an easy way for people to let you know whether they are attending.
 Use social media to share announcements to a large audience, and not make them feel overwhelmed.